“Turn Your Limitations Into Your Opportunities": A Conversation with Tony Award Winning Actress Ali Stroker

 December Grads Celebration and Winter Holiday Party

 It’s time to party!
-Theatre students and faculty gather to celebrate the year and to honor our graduating seniors with special commendations (delivered by the faculty), dinner, dancing, and performances.
+Theatre students and faculty gather to celebrate the year and to honor our graduating seniors with special commendations (delivered by the faculty) along with student-led awards and activities.

 SPECIAL PERFORMANCE OPPORTUNITIES